Feasibility and stability in large Lotka Volterra systems with interaction structure: Introduction

+where again $c\sim B(1,C)$.
+Ecologically, $\rho<0$ implies more predator-prey interactions in the ecosystem \gc{($A_{ij}$ and $A_{ji}$ are more likely to have opposite signs)}, while $\rho>0$ implies more mutualistic and competitive interactions \gc{($A_{ij}$ and $A_{ji}$ are more likely to have the same sign)}.
+Utilising another RMT result \cite{girko1986elliptic,sommers1988spectrum} they generalised May's stability criterion to

-Thus, increasing the proportion of predator-prey interactions increases stability, whilst increasing the proportion of competitive and mutualistic interactions reduces stability in Eq~(\ref{maymodel}) (see Fig.~1(a)).
-Eq \eqref{girkomaywigner} implies that in the extreme limit $\rho\to -1$, ecosystems are stable as long as there is self-regulation.
+Thus, increasing the proportion of predator-prey interactions increases stability, whilst increasing the proportion of competitive and mutualistic interactions reduces stability in Eq.~\eqref{maymodel} (see Fig.~1(a)).
+Eq.~\eqref{girkomaywigner} implies that in the extreme limit $\rho\to -1$, ecosystems are stable as long as there is self-regulation.

-These analytic results are independent of the underlying non-linear model, but this apparent generality conceals an implicit assumption that the fixed point in \eqref{maymodel} exists and is biologically meaningful.
-Such fixed points, where every species is present at a positive abundance, are termed feasible equilibria~\cite{roberts1974stability}.
+These analytic results are independent of the underlying non-linear model \gc{from which they are hypothetically derived.
+However}, this apparent generality conceals an implicit assumption that the fixed point \gc{about which the non-linear system is linearised (to arrive at Eq.~\eqref{maymodel})} exists and is biologically meaningful.
+Such \gc{biologically meaningful} fixed points, where every species is present at a positive abundance, are termed feasible equilibria~\cite{roberts1974stability}.

 We use the generalised Lotka-Volterra model (GLV)